-- "FOR" the election of Richard W. Pascoe, David S. Tierney, M.D. and Christopher A. Posner to the Company's Board as Class II directors to hold office until the 2026 annual meeting of stockholders, and until their respective successors shall have been duly elected and qualified (Proposal 1); - "FOR" the ratification of the appointment of Ernst & Young LLP as the independent registered public accounting firm of the Company for its fiscal year ending December 31, 2023 (Proposal 2); and - "AGAINST" the Mangless Proposal to adopt a resolution that would repeal any provision of the Company's Amended and Restated Bylaws in effect at the time of the Annual Meeting that was not included in the Company's Amended and Restated Bylaws in effect as of January 1, 2023 (Proposal 3).
+- "FOR" the election of Richard W. Pascoe, David S. Tierney, M.D. and Christopher A. Posner to the Company's Board as Class II directors to hold office until the 2026 annual meeting of stockholders, and until their respective successors shall have been duly elected and qualified (Proposal 1); - "FOR" the ratification of the appointment of Ernst & Young LLP as the independent registered public accounting firm of the Company for its fiscal year ending December 31, 2023 (Proposal 2); and - "AGAINST" the Mangless Proposal to adopt a resolution that would repeal any provision of the Company's Amended and Restated Bylaws in effect at the time of the Annual Meeting that was not included in the Company's Amended and Restated Bylaws in effect as of January 1, 2023 (other than the change of the Company's name) (Proposal 3).